redox-os/book/src/build-system-reference.md

 If the `make pull` command download new commits of the `relibc` submodule, you will need to run the commands of the [Update relibc](#update-relibc) section.

+(The Podman container is updated automatically if upstream add new packages to the Containerfile, but you can also force the container image to be updated with the `make container_clean` command)

 ## Update Relibc

 An outdated relibc copy can contain bugs (already fixed on recent commits) or missing APIs, to update the relibc sources and build it, run: